Tit-Bits: History

-Pin-ups appeared on the magazine's covers from 1939, and by 1955, circulation peaked at 1,150,000.
-At the beginning of 1973, Tit-Bits lost the hyphen from its masthead.
-In 1979 Reveille (a weekly tabloid with a virtually identical demographic) was merged into Titbits, and the magazine was briefly rebranded as Titbits incorporating Reveille.
-This, however, was dropped in July 1981.
+Pin-ups appeared on the magazine's covers after the Second World War, and by 1955, circulation peaked at 1,150,000.
+The name changed from "Tit-Bits" in the issue of 28 December 1967 to "Titbits" in January 1968.
+In 1979 Reveille (a weekly tabloid with a virtually identical demographic) was merged into Titbits, and the magazine was rebranded as Titbits incorporating Reveille.
+This, however, was dropped in 1981.
 Following a wage dispute at owner IPC Magazines, publication ceased on 9 June 1984 and its closure was announced at the end of June.
-At the time, Titbits was selling only 200,000 copies per issue.
+At the time, Titbits was selling 200,000 copies per issue.
 A final issue was published on 18 July 1984 under its last editor Paul Hopkins.
 It was taken over by Associated Newspapers' Weekend.
 At the time, the Financial Times described Titbits as "the 103-year-old progenitor of Britain's popular press".
 Weekend itself closed in 1989.